we are grön.

 We’re not.
 We leave the cultivation and harvest of farm-fermented cacao beans to the people who’ve been doing so for generations.
 We are, however, fully committed to sustainably sourced cacao and to always sourcing our cacao from farms that share our values.
 Our chocolate is always Fair Trade Sourced and often single origin sourced!
 Cacao’s sustainability depends on an ecologically complex and fragile canopy—as well as the communities who do the sorting, cracking, winnowing, conching, and aging.
 We’re proud to be part of the community that gets to bring this magical product to you.

 for the greater good

-Our products are hand-crafted and exclusively fair-trade sourced.
-No soy lecithin is used in any of our products and all our ingredients are locally and sustainably sourced whenever possible.
+Our products are hand-crafted and fair-trade sourced.
+No soy lecithin is used in any of our products, with the exception of our Ruby Cacao, sourced from Barry Callebaut, and all our ingredients are locally and sustainably sourced whenever possible.
 We are always mindful of the environmental, social, and economic impact of our ingredients.

 Designing buildings, making chocolates, and running a business: Christine Smith understands a thing or three about bringing people together at the right time with the right ingredients and the precise proportions.

 A fourth-generation Texan, Christine Smith built her first bonafide village on the family ranch at age 10—a prelude to her degree in architectural design at the Univ. of Texas Austin, studies in Denmark, and quest to form thriving communities on small footprints.